Life of a Tsunami

 How are tsunamis formed...

-Panel 1—Initiation: Earthquakes are commonly associated with ground shaking that is a result of elastic waves traveling through the solid earth.
+Panel 1—Initiation: Earthquakes are typically linked to ground shaking caused by elastic waves moving through the solid earth.

-However, near the source of submarine earthquakes, the seafloor is "permanently" uplifted and down-dropped, pushing the entire water column up and down.
-The potential energy that results from pushing water above mean sea level is then transferred to horizontal propagation of the tsunami wave (kinetic energy).
-For the case shown above, the earthquake rupture occurred at the base of the continental slope in relatively deep water.
-Situations can also arise where the earthquake rupture occurs beneath the continental shelf in much shallower water.
+However, in the vicinity of submarine earthquakes, the seafloor experiences a "permanent" uplift and down-drop, which causes the entire water column to oscillate vertically.
+The potential energy generated from elevating water above the mean sea level is subsequently converted into the horizontal movement of the tsunami wave (kinetic energy).
+In the example illustrated above, the earthquake rupture took place at the base of the continental slope in relatively deep waters.
+There are also instances where the earthquake rupture occurs beneath the continental shelf in significantly shallower waters.

-Note: In the figure, the waves are greatly exaggerated compared to water depth.
-In the open ocean, the waves are at most several meters high spread over many tens to hundreds of
+Note: In the accompanying figure, the waves are significantly exaggerated in comparison to the water depth.
+In the open ocean, the waves typically reach a height of only a few meters, extending over distances of many tens to hundreds of kilometers.

-oppositely traveling tsunamis is approximately half that of the original tsunami (Panel 1).
-(This is somewhat modified in three dimensions, but the same idea holds.)
-The speed at which both tsunamis travel varies as the square root of the water depth.
-Therefore, the deep-ocean tsunami travels faster than the local tsunami near shore.
+Panel 2—Split: Within a few minutes following the earthquake, the initial tsunami (Panel 1) divides into two distinct tsunamis: one that moves out into the deep ocean (distant tsunami) and another that heads towards the nearby coastline (local tsunami).
+The height above mean sea level of these two oppositely directed tsunamis is roughly half that of the original tsunami (Panel 1).
+(This is somewhat altered in three dimensions, but the fundamental concept remains.)
+The velocity at which both tsunamis propagate is proportional to the square root of the water depth.
+Consequently, the deep-ocean tsunami travels at a faster rate than the local tsunami near the shore.

 Note also that the deep ocean tsunami has traveled much farther than the local tsunami because of the higher propagation speed.
 As the deep ocean tsunami approaches a distant shore, amplification and shortening of the wave will occur, just as with the local tsunami shown above.

-Except for the largest tsunamis, such as the 2004 Indian Ocean event, most tsunamis do not result in giant breaking waves (like normal surf waves at the beach that curl over as they approach shore).
-Rather, they come in much like very strong and fast-moving tides (i.e., strong surges and rapid changes in sea level).
-Much of the damage inflicted by tsunamis is caused by strong currents and floating debris.
+With the exception of the most significant tsunamis, such as the 2004 Indian Ocean event, the majority of tsunamis do not produce massive breaking waves (unlike typical surf waves at the beach that curl as they approach the shore).
+Instead, they arrive similarly to very strong and rapidly moving tides (i.e., powerful surges and swift fluctuations in sea level).
+A considerable portion of the destruction caused by tsunamis is attributed to strong currents and floating debris.

-The small number of tsunamis that do break often form vertical walls of turbulent water called bores.
-Tsunamis will often travel much farther inland than normal waves.
+The limited number of tsunamis that do break often create vertical walls of turbulent water known as bores.
+Tsunamis frequently travel much further inland than standard waves.

 No comments: